reactjs/tr.react.dev/src/content/reference/react/Children.md

 [Aşağıda daha fazla örneğe bakın](#running-some-code-for-each-child)

-#### Parameters {/*children-foreach-parameters*/}
+#### Parametreler {/*children-foreach-parameters*/}

-* `children`: The value of the [`children` prop](/learn/passing-props-to-a-component#passing-jsx-as-children) received by your component.
+* `children`: Bileşeniniz tarafından alınan [`children` prop](/learn/passing-props-to-a-component#passing-jsx-as-children) değeri.
-* `fn`: The function you want to run for each child, similar to the [array `forEach` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) callback.
+* `fn`: Her çocuk için çalıştırmak istediğiniz işlev, [array `forEach` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) callback'e benzer.
 It will be called with the child as the first argument and its index as the second argument.
 The index starts at `0` and increments on each call.
 * **optional** `thisArg`: The [`this` value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) with which the `fn` function should be called.
 If omitted, it's `undefined`.

 #### Returns {/*children-foreach-returns*/}